viroyalnj/GFCocoaTools/README.md

 ## License

-GFCocoaTools is available under the MIT license.
+VICocoaTools is available under the MIT license.
 See the LICENSE file for more info.